lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ## Self-triage support tickets

-I'll never forget launch day when we amassed 1000 signups and well over 100 support tickets in the span of a few hours.
-I stayed up that night replying to every single one before I finally went to bed.

-The same situation would happen again whenever Lunch Money experienced a spike in signups, usually once a month.

-While this was still sustainable, as in, I could reply to every support ticket within a reasonable amount of time, it wasn't optimal.
-It was difficult to wake up every day to my main inbox full of unread emails.
-It was a nagging reminder for all the unknown things I've yet to do.
+I've been consistently receiving over 100 support tickets every week for the last 3 months.
+While this is still sustainable, as in, I can reply to every support ticket within a reasonable amount of time, it's not optimal.
+It was difficult to wake up every day to my main inbox full of unread emails as a nagging reminder for all the unknown things I've yet to do.

 ![](https://media.giphy.com/media/AaBhK3dHsk0XS/giphy.gif)
 <span class="caption">Waking up and innocently checking my phone</span>

-The biggest issues were therefore:
+The biggest issues were:

 1. Every email was coming through to my main inbox, and
-2. Priority order was dictated by date received which is indicative of the actual urgency 0% of time.
+2. Priority order was by date received which is indicative of the actual urgency 0% of time.

-To address these, I revamped the support flow to have users triage their own support tickets and I set up some simple filters and labels in Gmail to reroute these tickets into their respective subfolders:
+To address these, I revamped the support flow to have users triage their own support tickets and I set up some simple filters in Gmail:

 <img src="/uploads/filters.png" style="border:0px;" />